sictweb/dps945/schedule-detailed.md

 09:45 | Half-way presentation, Team D | | (up to 10 minutes)
 10:00 | Half-way presentation, Team E | | (up to 10 minutes)
 10:15 | Break
-10:30 | Team work on the project |
+10:30 | About the final presentation etc. | Torill, Peter 10:45 | Team work on the project |
 11:45 | Lunch
 derefter<br>then | Team work on the project | |